Grace-TA/IS2025/Week3_AI-Promt-IS-Edu.md

 -----

-"""
-Lab 13: (W8) Tell the AI: "Analyze how Starbucks uses its CRM system to optimize the business process of enhancing customer experience."
+### Lab 13: (W8) Tell the AI: "Analyze how Starbucks uses its CRM system to optimize the business process of enhancing customer experience."
-"""
+### Ans.:
 Starbucks masterfully uses its CRM system, primarily through the Starbucks Rewards app, to enhance the customer experience.
 It collects data on purchase history, frequent locations, and favorite orders.
 This allows Starbucks to **personalize** marketing offers and recommendations, making customers feel understood.
 It also streamlines the **ordering and payment process**, reducing wait times.
 This data-driven approach not only enhances convenience but also fosters strong loyalty, turning casual visitors into daily regulars and driving repeat business.

 **Keywords**: 星巴克 (Starbucks), 顧客關係管理 (CRM), 個人化 (Personalization), 顧客忠誠度 (Customer Loyalty).

 -----

-"""
-Lab 14: (W10) Tell the AI: "You are a project manager.
+### Lab 14: (W10) Tell the AI: "You are a project manager.
 Explain why 'Agile development' is better suited for rapidly changing market demands than the traditional 'Waterfall model.'"
-"""
+### Ans.:
 As a project manager, the traditional **'Waterfall model'** is rigid.
 We must finish one entire phase, like design, before starting the next.
 If market demands change mid-project, it's incredibly difficult and costly to go back.
 In contrast, **'Agile development'** works in short, iterative cycles called 'sprints'.
 This allows us to build, test, and get feedback on small parts of the product continuously.
 We can easily adapt our plan after each sprint, making Agile far superior for responding to rapidly changing markets.

 **Keywords**: 專案經理 (Project Manager), 敏捷開發 (Agile Development), 瀑布模型 (Waterfall Model), 市場需求 (Market Demands).

 -----

-"""
-Lab 15: (W12) Tell the AI: "You are an economist.
+### Lab 15: (W12) Tell the AI: "You are an economist.
 Analyze how the emerging skill of 'Prompt Engineering' will affect the digital divide between developed and developing countries."
-"""
+### Ans.:
 As an economist, 'Prompt Engineering' could have a dual effect on the digital divide.
 It might **widen the divide** by creating a new skill gap; nations that master communicating with AI will unlock greater productivity, leaving others behind.
 Conversely, it could **narrow the divide**.
 By lowering the technical barrier to using powerful AI, effective prompting empowers non-coders to create businesses, access information, and solve complex problems, potentially democratizing access to technology that was once exclusive.
 The outcome depends heavily on education policies.

 **Keywords**: 經濟學家 (Economist), 提示工程 (Prompt Engineering), 數位落差 (Digital Divide), 技能差距 (Skill Gap).

 -----

-"""
-Lab 16: (W9) Tell the AI: "I need to analyze Nike's information system strategy.
+### Lab 16: (W9) Tell the AI: "I need to analyze Nike's information system strategy.
 Please generate a five-paragraph outline for my midterm report (Introduction, Body 1, Body 2, Body 3, Conclusion)."
-"""
+### Ans.:
 **Outline: Nike's Information System Strategy**

   * **Introduction**: Argue that Nike's dominance is built on an integrated IS strategy focusing on supply chain optimization, a powerful direct-to-consumer (D2C) ecosystem, and data-driven digital marketing.